This is a sponsored post written by me on behalf of Oscar Mayer Bacon. All opinions are 100% mine.

 - 8 ounces pecans toasted and chopped

 - Line a large baking sheet with parchment paper.
 Set oven safe cooking rack inside.
-Arrange Oscar Mayer Bacon in single layer on baking sheet.
+Arrange bacon in single layer on baking sheet.

 - Top bacon with two tablespoons bourbon whiskey, brown sugar, and red pepper flakes.
 Cook in preheated 400 degree F oven per package instructions for 13 to 15 minutes.
 Alternatively, you can cook low and slow in preheated 300 degree F oven for 50-60 minutes.